Terms of Service – The Grace Gawler Institute (GGI) (revised & updated)

 This website is secured behind an Internationally accredited firewall which prevents intrusion of any outside, unauthorised parties.
 Should attempted breaches occur.
 We have many layers in our system to protect patient’s personal data.
 Internet security incurs the Institute a substantial monthly cost so that data is safe.

 - For reasons of medical ethics and confidentiality it is a requirement that we have your signed consent when handling your medical information.
-You must be the patient to complete the GGI Consent Form and patient intake online questionnaire.
+You must be the patient to complete the GGI Consent Form and online questionnaire.

 - When giving consent to share your health information – for your peace of mind and our legal obligations; please be aware of how we handle your information.
 Strictly, we do not divulge any aspect of your personal information or health matters to any third parties, marketers or others unless we have written permission from you in a specific situation.